 Instead of paying a manager to pick individual stocks for you, index funds are hands-off and automatically mirror whatever benchmark they are tied to.
 This allows for these funds to cost substantially less in fees than actively managed funds and they are almost certain to give you better returns over the long-term.
 Why?

 Decades of research has shown that it is virtually impossible to predict how individual stocks will perform, but the market always goes up over the long run.
 Think of it this way:

 During the mid-1990’s the hottest stocks were companies like Kodak, Polaroid, Enron, and Sears, which are now either out of business or on life support.

 Since that time, our country has been through a lot.
-We endured the 2000 dot-com bubble burst, the deadliest attack on American soil since Pearl Harbor, two lengthy wars in Iran and Afghanistan, and the most crippling stock market crash and recession since the Great Depression.
+We endured the 2000 dot-com bubble burst, the deadliest attack on American soil since Pearl Harbor, two lengthy wars in Iraq and Afghanistan, and the most crippling stock market crash and recession since the Great Depression.

 Despite all the extreme challenges our country faced, the S&P 500 averaged a 9.6% annual return from 1994 to 2017.
 With a return like that, you would double your money roughly every 7.5 years.

 The point is, picking individual stocks, or paying someone to do so, has proven to be a losing strategy.

 Step 5: Set It And Forget It